lightbulb12294/CSI2P-II-Mini/README.md

 We will use ASMC and our mini1 implementation to judge your code.

-**If your program runs more than 5 seconds in one testcase, you will get zero point at that testcase.**
+**If your program runs more than 5 seconds in one testcase or exceeds 512MB in memory usage, you will get zero point at that testcase.**

 ## Submission / Demo